13 Tips on How to Start the BEST Travel Softball Team in 2023

 It is common for travel ball fees to be $1000 or more per player and this is before any traveling is taken into consideration.

-Travel expenses include not only hotel rates – which can be close to $150 per night for three-day tournaments, but they also include food, gas, and gear.
+Travel expenses include not only hotel rates – which can be close to $150 per night for three-day tournaments, but they also include food, gas, and equipment you need for softball.

 Many weekend tournaments begin on Thursdays or Fridays, so parents usually have to miss work to attend their children’s events.
 If your team attends three tournaments that require traveling, your parents could spend over $3000 just on travel ball fees and expenses.